frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 #### `actions.comments.updateFields()`

 Update the fields of the form specified by `postId`.
-This action simply updates what is stored in `state.comments.form[postId].fields` with the given values.
+This action simply updates what is stored in `state.comments.forms[postId].fields` with the given values.

 If no fields are specified, the form fields are emptied.

+These fields will be used by `actions.comments.submit()` when submitting the comment

 ##### Syntax